 I recently came across saved copies of some blog posts I’d written in 2009, when I was mired in a deep quagmire of personal disasters.
 Life, as they say, had handed me lemons.
-Shit… a whole damn grove of lemon trees.
+In fact, a whole grove of lemon trees.

 In March of that year, I had been downsized during the worst point of the recession, and despite my best efforts, remained unemployed with no job prospects; I’d also recently ended a romantic relationship, and was living out of my car while sleeping on a friend’s couch.

-I’m not gonna claim I was the next Hunter S. Thompson or anything.
-The stuff I wrote I certainly wouldn’t win any awards, nor earn me a publishing deal, and the word “fuck” was occasionally used in place of punctuation — but it was actually pretty funny.
+The stuff I ended up writing certainly wouldn’t win any awards, nor earn me a publishing deal, and plenty of swears were occasionally used in place of punctuation — but it was actually pretty funny.

-Look, I don’t fancy myself a comedian or nuthin.’
-In fact, usually when I find something I wrote a million years ago, I always end up reading it with a little bit of cringe.
-(For a real “dafuq was I thinking?!” moment, or fifty of ’em, try reading the journal you kept in college.)
-I don’t know how published authors do what they do… get to the point where they feel their work is ready to be permanently stamped onto sheets of dead tree.
-I’m always seeing how I could have worded something better or turned a phrase more eloquently, or… just… not been so much of a dipshit, I guess.
+Usually when I find something I wrote a million years ago, I always end up reading it with a little bit of cringe.
+(For a real “WHAT was I thinking?!” moment, or fifty of ’em, try reading the journal you kept in college.)
+I don’t know how published authors do what they do… get to the point where they feel their work is ready to be permanently stamped onto sheets of dead trees?
+I’m always seeing how I could have worded something better or turned a phrase more eloquently, or… just… not been so much of an oblivious navel-gazer, I guess.

 So when I say I thought my writing was funny, I’m not tooting my own horn — I think I’m my own worst critic.
-As I revisited my old memories, I was sitting there in total bewilderment, like, “Well damn, where did THAT person go?
+As I revisited my old memories, I was sitting there in total bewilderment, like, “Where did THAT person go?
 What happened?”

-Yeah, well… as it turns out, that shit is boring AF.
+Yeah, well… that, as it turns out, is boring AF.
 That’s clearly evident as I read over what I’ve posted in the last 2 years.

 I’ve always wanted to make people laugh.
 I like when I do make them laugh, and frankly it surprises me every time they’re not laughing at me.
 But sometimes that’s okay too.
 I try not to take myself too seriously either.

-Attempting to take myself seriously meant that instead of writing the way I actually talk, with all of the slang, redneck-isms, and “fucks” interspersed ever so delicately (’cause I’m fuckin’ classy) — which are the things people seem to find amusing — I’ve been writing the way I think a “serious” blog would sound.
-Sure, it winds up mostly free of grammar errors / made up Southern idioms, and scrubbed clean of all the words that would make your granny try to wash your mouth out with soap… but it’s about as interesting as a kitchen appliance manual.
+Attempting to take myself seriously meant that instead of writing the way I actually talk, in my authentic voice, I’ve been writing the way I think a “serious” blog would sound.
+Sure, it winds up mostly scrubbed clean of all the words that would make your granny try to wash your mouth out with soap… but it’s about as interesting as a kitchen appliance manual.